 Judge Beach stated that the Budget Committee may be interested in funding alternative courts.
 Judge Ghasedi said Judge Burton has done a tremendous job with getting BJC on board for a mental health docket.
 He has implemented a program where he can match services for people.
 The individual who expressed interest in providing funds for the program had a massive heart attack so it doesn’t seem as though he will be available in December to meet as previously expected.

-Christy has offered to assist Judge Ghasedi to pursue the idea of a Mental Health Resource Center and getting support for the Court to create a mental health intervention docket for orders of protection.
+Help was offered to assist Judge Ghasedi to pursue the idea of a Mental Health Resource Center and getting support for the Court to create a mental health intervention docket for orders of protection.
 Another idea is to possibly hire an administrator to run the Mental Health Resource Center.
 A letter of intent is due February 1, 2018.
 Once the letter of intent is submitted, an invitation will be extended to our court to present the funding proposal.
 Judge Ghasedi is optimistic that we may be able to obtain a three year grant of at least $100,000 a year which would be a good start.

 The following non-members joined by phone for the presentation of Disproportionate Minority Contract Report (hereinafter “DMC”) and were introduced by Ben Burkemper: Mark Greenwald, the DMC Expert, Emily Keller and Jacqueline Concannan from the Department of Justice.